Postage stamps and postal history of Iceland: Chronology

 In 1876 the currency changed to eyrir (pl. aurar) and króna.
 This meant new stamps, which were issued beginning in August.
 The same basic design, with some changes of color and perforation, continued in use through 1901.
 In 1897 a shortage of 3-aurar stamps led to the overprinting of 5-aurur stamps with þrir or þrir / 3; these are rare, and unfortunately excellent counterfeits have been produced.

 In 1902 the numeral stamps were officially withdrawn and declared invalid for postage, since a new set depicting King Christian IX was to be issued.
 But then the Minister of Iceland changed his mind for reasons which are still unclear and had the numerals reissued, overprinted Í GILDI / '02--'03 in red or black, the overprint indicating that they were still valid.
 While some of the overprints are common, costing the collector less than one US dollar or one euro, others are among the great rarities of Icelandic philately.
 There are also many inverts and typographical errors to be found.

-In 1906 King Christian died, and so in 1907 a new series of stamps came out, featuring overlapping profiles of Christian IX and King Frederick VIII.
+In 1906 King Christian died, and so in 1907 a new series of stamps came out, featuring overlapping profiles of Christian IX and King Frederik VIII.

 1911 saw Iceland's first commemorative stamps, a set honoring Jón Sigurðsson, the leader of Iceland's independence movement in the 19th century, on the 100th anniversary of his birth.
 In February of the following year, a set was issued with Frederick's silhouette.
 Although Frederick died in May 1912, no new stamps were issued until 1915, when another set of the 1907 design was issued in new colors.

 King Christian X first appeared on Icelandic stamps in a new set of 1920.
 Periodic stamp shortages plagued the postal service during the 1920s, and locally surcharged stamps were produced in 1921, 1922, 1924, 1925, 1926, 1929, and 1930.
 The first pictorial, non-portrait stamps were issued in 1925, a set of five showing views of Iceland.
 Iceland's first airmail stamp was issued in 1928; it was produced by overprinting a crude image of an airplane on a regular 10-aurar stamp.